-You may want to tag or code responses under the coding/themes that you’ve identified.
-One of our customers has taken a combined approach, reviewing the first 10-20% of responses first before deciding on the relevant codes to add.
-Using a google doc which is shared with colleagues to create a code book can help with this, it also helps ensure codes added are less subjective.
-Planning codes in advance can also ensure you keep the number to a sensible limit - too many codes can lead to issues of not being able to see trends.
+You can either decide which themes to look for in your data in advance, or explore your data to see what themes emerge in response to your questions, or you could combine both approaches.
+A few of our customers take a combined approach, reviewing the first 10-20% of responses first before deciding on the relevant codes/tags to add.
+Using a google doc which is shared with colleagues to create a code book can help with this, it also helps ensure the codes added are less subjective.
+Planning some codes in advance can also ensure you keep the number to a sensible limit and don't duplicate.

 Question: What improvements would you like to see in the surgery?

 If the responses in the comments field broadly fall into three categories: a) those proposing shorter waiter times b) improvements to the waiting room area and c) longer opening times, you could use the following codes: